Tensor decompositions for learning latent variable models: Tensor Structure in Latent Variable Models

 We now consider a mixture of $k$ Gaussian distributions with spherical covariances.
 We start with the simpler case where all of the covariances are identical; this probabilistic model is closely related to the (non-probabilistic) $k$-means clustering problem~\citep{kmeans}.
-We then consider the case where the spherical variances may differ.